 Said no one ever.
 Oh wait, except our recruiters!
 (Well, they might love their jobs for other reasons 😉)

-Travel nurse recruiters have a tough job, and many are still trying to escape that “used car salesman” reputation.
+Travel nursing recruiters have a tough job, and many are still trying to escape that “used car salesman” reputation.
 And honestly, some recruiters have earned that.
 But let’s not let the few ruin it for the many.
 There are two sides to… just about everything!
 And working with a recruiter means entering a true partnership.

 You may be raising red flags with your recruiter (where they don’t want to work with you) if you find yourself…